Information for Off-Campus Employers

 Per the U.S. Department of Education, students may be employed in community service positions that provide either direct or indirect services to the community.
 For example, it is acceptable for a Federal Work-Study student to be employed in a clerical position for a food bank.
 It is not required that the student be involved in delivering services directly.

-If the employer wishes to hire a student, then the employer must sign an Off-Campus Work-Study Agreement, which will obligate the employer to pay a matching share of the student's gross authorized earnings up to the maximum amount of the student's work-study award.
-The matching share rate is 30%.
+A new off-campus employer who is interested in employing work-study students must sign an Off-Campus Work-Study Agreement, which will obligate the employer to pay a matching share of the student's gross authorized earnings up to the maximum amount of the student's work-study award.
+The matching share rate is 25%.

 A new student employee may not begin working until all required documents are completed by the student: W-4 (Employee's Withholding Allowance Certificate) and online I-9 (Employment Eligibility Verification).
 The student must bring these documents to Onboard@Penn.